 The College sold WEHC for $5,000 during The Great Depression and WEHC broadcast its last AM signal on Dec.
 2, 1932.
 The station became WCHV in Charlottesville and the call letters WEHC remained unused until WEHC-FM went on the air in 1992.
-Between the two periods of FCC licensing, Emory & Henry College continued to explore methods of radio communication.
+Between the two periods of FCC licensing, Emory & Henry College continued to explore contemporary methods of radio communication.

-In 1981, the station became known as WLRC, which stood for “Looney’s Radio Club.”
+In 1981, the station became WLRC, which stood for “Looney’s Radio Club.”
 Professor Tom Yost initiated the idea of connecting various buildings with phone wire.
 The cafeteria, The Hut, Hillman, and Carriger-Matthews were wired.

 In 1982, the carrier current system became known as WASP.